-&lt;sup>41 Among these: Decree on criteria for establishing the compliance of national interest for acquiring the citizenship of the Republic of Slovenia through article 13 of Act on the Citizenship of the Republic of Slovenia, Official Gazette of the Republic of Slovenia, No. 41/2007; Rules on the procedure and manner of the solemn act of oath taking, Official Gazette of the Republic of Slovenia, 42/2007; Decree on criteria and circumstances establishing conditions for acquiring the citizenship of the Republic of Slovenia through naturalisation, Official Gazette of the Republic of Slovenia, No. 51/2007...
+&lt;sup>46 Among these: Decree on criteria for establishing the compliance of national interest for acquiring the citizenship of the Republic of Slovenia through art.
+13 of Act on the Citizenship of the Republic of Slovenia, Official Gazette of the Republic of Slovenia, No. 41/2007; Rules on the procedure and manner of the solemn act of oath taking, Official Gazette of the Republic of Slovenia, 42/2007; Decree on criteria and circumstances establishing conditions for acquiring the citizenship of the Republic of Slovenia, No. 51/2007.